robstave/angular2-training/session-four/page1.md

 ## Start the Project

 Lets kick off the project like we did other times.
+Using _angular-cli_ to generate the code and including bootstrap and ng2-bootstrap libraries.

-Using angular-cli and bootstrap.two We will create a component to handle each type of form
+We will create a component to handle each type of form

 ```bash